 Wisconsin school superintendent charged with false imprisonment for student strip searches

-A Wisconsin school superintendent who allegedly confined six students in a school bathroom and forced them to strip to their underwear to search for vapes has been charged with false imprisonment.
+A Wisconsin school superintendent who allegedly confined six students in a school bathroom and forced them to strip to their underwear to search for e-cigarettes has been charged with false imprisonment.

 Suring Superintendent Kelly Casper, 51, was arrested Monday for the Jan.
 18 searches, according to online jail records.